justintankh/geometrypuzzle/README.md

 live demo, documentation, and source code of the coding assessment.
 Here, you will find the Backend code and the complete logic of the assessment.

+## Project Overview

+In this coding assessment, I took a focused approach to develop a full-stack chat bot with a scatter plot overlay for visualizing shape building activities.
+The goal was to create an engaging and interactive experience for users.
+The key details of the project are as follows:

+- Core functionality: The Java Springboot backend code contains the core functionality and logic of the Geometry Puzzle.
+The backend code is responsible for handling data processing, executing algorithms, and managing chatbot interactions.

+- Frontend Presentation: The frontend layer of the project was built using Typescript React.
+It serves as the presentation layer, providing users with an intuitive interface to interact with the Geometry Puzzle.

+- Visualization: The frontend code, built with Typescript React, includes a scatter plot overlay that enables users to visualize their shape building activities.
+This feature enhances the interactive nature of the Geometry Puzzle.

+I encourage you to explore the backend code to gain insights into the core functionality and logic of the Geometry Puzzle.
+Additionally, reviewing the frontend code will give you a better understanding of the user interface and the interactive features it offers.

 ## Frontend Code

 The frontend code for the Geometry Puzzle can be accessed